botofancalin/Odroid-Go-MultiApp/README.md

 # Installing and Compiling the firmware
 ### First, you must install the necessary tools and prepare the IDE environment
 - Download and Install Visual Studio Code https://code.visualstudio.com/
-- Install the PlatformIO Extension
+- Install the PlatformIO Extension on Visual Studio Code
-- Install ESP32 Platform on PlatformIO
 - Clone or Download & unzip this repository
 - Open the MultiApp Project folder on PlatformIO
 - Click the BUILD button ![image](MultiAppImgs/BuildandFlash.jpg)